liacdev/welcometoliac/README.md

 ideas that are on the table for those who may be interested.
 These repositories are more for the purpose of building long term, sustainable business.

+To be very specific: If I don't find a branch in here with your username and a link to your cube solving video, you will not be considered for projects.
+I know you can learn how to solve a cube.
+I know you can figure out how to make a video and post a link.
+I believe in you.

 Anyway, I have a lot of work to do.
 Branch this repo and show me that cube video!
 I will make an example branch with my username to demonstrate.

+Thank you for your time.

 ~b4t54ndw1ch